Rohm: International expansion

-In 2016, Rohm started the construction of their production facility in Kelantan, Malaysia and commenced the operation in April 2017.
-A few years later in 2022, Rohm expanded their facility by approximately 1.5 times bigger with the plan to start operating in 2023.
+In 2016, Rohm started the construction of its production facility in Kelantan, Malaysia and commenced the operation in April 2017.
+A few years later in 2022, Rohm expanded its facility by approximately 1.5 times bigger with the plan to start operating in 2023.
 The original plant mainly focuses on the production of discrete semiconductors such as diodes while the expanded facility will be focusing on the production of analog LSIs and transistors.

 Products

-Rohm produces a range of products such as power stage ICs aimed at power supplies, CMOS operational amplifier used to boost sensor-signals as well as Hall effect sensors.
+Rohm produces a range of products such as power stage ICs aimed at power supplies, CMOS operational amplifier used to boost sensor-signals as well as Hall-effect sensors.
 The company also sells DC to DC controller ICs, current sensor ICs and AC to DC converters.